A Prompt-Engineered Large Language Model, Deep Learning Workflow for Materials Classification: Supplementary Notes

-\textit{\textbf{Model evaluation:}} During the model evaluation stage, we compared some ML models, with their concepts outlined in the ``Glossary'' section.
-Model implementation is based on the ``scikit-learn'' software and employs its default hyperparameters for training.
+\textit{\textbf{Model evaluation:}} During the model evaluation stage, we compared three ML models -- their concepts are outlined in the ``Glossary''.
+The model implementation is based on the ``scikit-learn'' software and employs its default hyperparameters for training.
 The random seed is fixed at 42 for reproducibility.
 The training and test set rely on stratified sampling, as described in the ``Methods'' section of the main text.